dsaker/token-tltv/README.md

 cd ../..
 cp .envrc.tmpl .envrc
 ```
-change PROJECT_ID in .envrc to project you just created<br>
+change PROJECT_ID in .envrc to the project you just created<br>
 build docker image and push to artifactory registry in google cloud
 ```
 make build/cloud